chapel-lang/chapel-packaging/README.md

 build, test, and deploy a Chapel package.
 These are primarily meant for internal use.

-The `dropoff/` directory contains packages built by these scripts in their current development form for users to have access before the 1.13 release.

 See the READMEs within a given OS directory for more information on building the package.
 The usage for these scripts should generally be the same across each OS.

+The `dropoff/` directory temporarily contains packages built by these scripts in their current development form for users to have access before the 1.13 release.

 ## Packages